Ken and Renate Dyck – Founders

-Growing up on a vineyard was fun, but it was wine that piqued Roselyn’s curiosity with its many complexities and nuances and how each wine is dependent on the actions in the vineyard.
-This lead Roselyn to learn about the many wines of the world.
+Growing up on a vineyard was fun, but it was wine that piqued Roselyn’s curiosity with its many complexities and nuances and how each wine is dependent on the actions in the vineyard and winery.
+This led Roselyn to learn about the many wines of the world.
 After graduation from the University of Toronto in 1997 with a Honours Bachelor of Science she returned home to work in the local wine industry and became a certified Sommelier in 1999 through the International Sommelier Guild.
-She was then offered a position with the LCBO as a Product Consultant where she continued her studies and successfully completed the challenging Diploma of Wines and Spirits offered through the Wine and Spirits Education Trust based in London, England in 2001.
+She then continued her studies and successfully completed the Diploma of Wines and Spirits offered through the Wine and Spirits Education Trust based in London, England in 2001.

 Over the years, Roselyn has held various positions in the wine industry, each one teaching her valuable lessons about both the wine industry in general and the business of wine.
 After the birth of her son, Alex, she returned home to Niagara on the Lake and undertook the development and management of Cattail Creek Estate Winery.

-Passionate about wine, yet drawn to its simplicity, Roselyn believes that while wine can be very complex and intimidating, its focus is about all the good things in life – good food, great company and wonderful memories.
+Passionate about wine, yet drawn to its simplicity, Roselyn believes that while wine can be very complex, its focus is about all the good things in life – good food, great company and wonderful memories.

-When Roselyn isn’t at the winery, she spends all her time with her son watching soccer games, playing board games and going for walks.
+When Roselyn isn’t at the winery, she spends her time with her son, cheering him on during his soccer and hockey games, playing board games and going on adventures.

 Warren Dyck – Vineyard Manager